 When you need help in a class, your team can be your first resource.
 Each team member brings skills and expertise.
 The same team member who helps you with finance now may need your help with tax or auditing later in the program.
 Recognize, however, that help from team members should not substitute your best efforts to master the material on your own.
-Also, remember that the UNC Honor Code is always in effect.
+Also, remember that the UNC Student Code of Conduct is always in effect.